Who we are

 Who we share your data with

-We may share your personal data with any member of NSF Group.
+We may share your personal data with any member of NSF Group, but only where appropriate and relevant.
 We may also share your personal data with the following categories of third party, any such sharing data will be under a contract requiring compliance with rules protecting your privacy:

 • Third Parties who we use to provide support services such as providers of postal services and IT support services.